thingsplex/docs/thingsplex-system/docker.md

 <img src="img/tp-fh-integr.png" alt="drawing" width="800"/>

-## Pre installation steps
+## Pre-installation steps

-The installation instractions assume that a user is familiar with docker engine and it is already configured and running.
+The installation instructions assume that a user is familiar with the docker engine and is already configured and running.

-It's advised to stop internal `ecollector` service before installing external container.
+It's advised to stop the internal `ecollector` service before installing an external container.
 It can be done in Hub->Application section of Thingsplex UI.

 <img src="img/service-stop.jpg" alt="drawing" width="500"/>

-If you have `tibber` already installed on Futurehome hub and you want to reuse existing registration , follow the step below which shows how to extract home-id and tokens.
-Or you can skip that and just follow regular registration process through FH app.
+If you have `tibber` already installed on Futurehome hub and you want to reuse existing registration, follow the step below which shows how to extract home-id and tokens.
+Or you can skip that and follow the regular registration process through the FH app.